The Difference Friends Make

 For more information about how you can get involved and become a member of the Friends, contact us.

 Through the generosity of individual and corporate donors, the Friends are able to fund these and other important programs for cancer patients and their families:

-The HOPES Program focuses on improving the quality of life and well-being of patients, their families and friends through free wellness, education and support services.
-The program was established at Mass General Cancer Center in 1998 and these services have become an integral part of cancer care.
+The Katherine A. Gallagher Integrative Therapies Program focuses on improving the quality of life and well-being of patients, their families and friends through free wellness, education and support services.
+The program, formally known as the HOPES Program, was established at Mass General Cancer Center in 1998.
+These services have become an integral part of cancer care.
 Wellness services include music therapy, art therapy, ear acupuncture, massage therapy, Reiki, yoga, and qigong.
 These services are offered for free so that they are accessible to everyone who needs them.

 The Maxwell V. Blum Cancer Resource Room is at the heart of the Mass General Cancer Center community.
 The Resource Room’s experienced clinical staff helps connect patients and families with the array of Mass General services and programs.
 Whether listening to a patient’s story, assessing current needs, or helping find information, Resource Room’s staff i is there to support patients during their care.
 Through these brief clinical interventions, patients and families are better able to cope.

 The Network for Patients & Families